Volunteers, Interns and Unpaid Internships

 The child labor provisions of the Fair Labor Standards Act (FLSA) are designed to protect the educational opportunities of youths and prohibit their employment in jobs under conditions detrimental to their health and well-being.
 Minors (under the age of 18) are limited in their employment regarding duties and hours of work.
 Department of Labor regulations require employers to keep records of the date of birth of employees under age 19.
 Violation of the child labor provisions can result in a fine.
 Employers should take action to limit their liability for unintentional violations of the child labor provisions by keeping on file information that verifies the employee's age.

-If a department would like to have a minor volunteer or be hired in their department, please contact the Classification and Compensation Office.
+If a department would like to have a minor volunteer or be hired in their department, please contact the Employee Relations Office.
 Some questions to find out prior to speaking with Human Resources are:

 • What is the age of the minor?